-How to make money from illustration – List of 12 ideas you can do now
+How to make money from your illustrations – 12 ideas you can do right now

 As an freelance illustrator you’re always searching for your next work and it’s not always the work is steadily coming in, that’s when it’s nice to have a alternative income stream between assignments.

 In this guide we’ll talk about different ways how you can create a extra income as an illustrator or artists, it’s all about creating your own opportunities and stop having to worry about your next pay check, and in this online world there’s plenty of opportunities for an illustrator.